dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/simplified-barcode-reader-settings.md

 ## maxThreadsInOneTask

-Set the max available threads for one task.
+Set the maximum available threads for a single task.

 <div class="sample-code-prefix"></div>
 >- Objective-C